 1. Plantar fasciitis – If you have pain in your heel when you first get out of bed in the morning, or after sitting for long periods of time, chances are you may have plantar fasciitis.
 The best way to get rid of plantar fasciitis is to wear custom foot orthotics, or arch support insoles, and stretch your calf muscle.
 If you still have pain after two weeks, visit a podiatrist who specializes in treatments for plantar fasciitis.

 4. Bunions – A bunion, a bony bump at the base of your big toe, can cause pain and swelling making it difficult to walk or wear shoes.
 Bunions are hereditary but can be brought on by pointy and tight-fitting shoes.
-Choose to wear wider shoes to reduce the pressure on the bunion, try adding an over the counter arch support to your shoes, and talk to your podiatrist about prevention and treatment options.
+Choose to wear wider shoes to reduce the pressure on the bunion, try adding an over-the-counter arch support to your shoes, and talk to your podiatrist about prevention and treatment options.

 5. Plantar Warts – Warts on the bottom of your feet can be painful when walking.
 Plantar warts are highly contagious and can spread to other areas of the foot and to other people.
-Sol Foot & Ankle Centers’ podiatrist’s use a special compounded formula to get rid of plantar warts fast and effectively.
+Sol Foot & Ankle Centers’ podiatrists use a special compounded formula to get rid of plantar warts fast and effectively.

 6. Tendonitis - Your foot and ankle contain more than 100 muscles, ligaments, and tendons that work together to support and balance your body.
 Injury, overuse, and poor biomechanics can strain tendons causing inflammation, pain, and stiffness in the feet and ankles.
 Try RICES and OTC non-steroidal anti-inflammatory drugs to relieve pain.
 If your pain does not improve after 7 days, contact your podiatrist.

 7. Big Toe Pain – Pain in your big joint may be a sign of arthritis.
-If you have pain in your big toe after exercising or when walking, try wearing a supportive athletic shoe, stiff-soled shoe, and/or adding arch support.
+If you have pain in your big toe after exercising or when walking, try wearing a supportive athletic shoe, a stiff-soled shoe, and/or adding arch support.

 8. Corns and Calluses – Thick, rough, and dead skin that builds up on your feet can cause pain when walking.
 Corns and calluses can form where there is friction and repeated rubbing.
 Shoes that don’t fit properly and are too tight can cause calluses and deep corns between your toes.
 Try using an OTC pumice stone and or visit your foot doctor that can safely remove deep and painful calluses. *If you are diabetic, consult your podiatrist for regular foot maintenance.